Tanzanian central bank fines lender for breaching rules

-DAR ES SALAAM, July 13 (Reuters) - Tanzania’s central bank on Saturday said it had fined Diamond Trust Bank Tanzania Limited 1 billion Tanzanian shillings ($435,000) for breaching regulatory rules on data and service availability.
+DAR ES SALAAM (Reuters) - Tanzania’s central bank on Saturday said it had fined Diamond Trust Bank Tanzania Limited 1 billion Tanzanian shillings ($435,000) for breaching regulatory rules on data and service availability.

 Diamond Trust Bank Tanzania did not immediately respond to a Reuters request for comment.